-From basements to offices to the 1967 Airstream trailer they currently record in, The Sprocket Podcast has brought well-rounded discussions on important topics to the fray, while never taking themselves too seriously.
+From basements to offices to the 1967 Airstream trailer in which they currently record, The Sprocket Podcast has brought well-rounded discussions on important topics to the fray, while never taking themselves too seriously.
 Put another way, they serve up snark and heart in equal portions, with a core of sincerity.

 Once a newbie to PDX, Aaron has made a place for himself and “will probably die here… What?
 I’m just saying I’m not going to move away.”
 His formative years were spent in the rural lowlands of south-east Michigan where he did things like can vegetables, pick apples, climb trees, and eat fried baloney.
 He’s lived many different places and enjoyed learning various skills since then.
 He has many stories about the colorful places and people in his long life.
 You can find him riding in PDX to nowhere in particular, his favorite destination.

 Guthrie is an alternative transit advocate living in Portland, Oregon.
 When not working tirelessly on the Sprocket Podcast, he enjoys pursuing his goal of exploring every single marked bicycle path in the Portland Metro area (and he will get there one day!!!).
 He can often be seen at Pedalpalooza events, or meandering off to the coast and nearby mountain ranges on his bike.
 Having been in the saddle since a young age, he understands the need to nurture the ambitions of future cyclists, and that there really is no “right” way to bike, as long as your fulfilled in what you’re doing.
 Guthrie runs and maintains PedalDream.com, a website devoted to inspiring people to leave the car at home, and enjoy travel in the saddle.
 In the summer of 2018, Guthrie hopes to cycle from the tip of Alaska to Patagonia, but until then he is doing his best to help people discover the joy and freedom of letting a bike into their lives.